Bread in culture: Asia

 In the Indian subcontinent, chapati or roti, types of unleavened flatbreads usually made from whole-wheat flour or sometimes refined wheat flour and baked on a hot iron griddle called a tava, form the mainstay of the people's diet.
-The chapati, as it became known, is an unleavened bread with a long tradition.
+The chapati, as it came to be known, is an unleavened bread with a long tradition.
 The bread can be spelled Chapathi, Chapatti, or Chappati.
 Rotis and naans are usually served with curry throughout the region.
 A variant called makki di roti uses maize flour rather than white flour.
 Another variant is puri, a thin flat bread that is fried rather than baked and puffs up while cooked.
 Paratha is another variation on roti.
 Naan (leavened wholewheat bread) is baked in a tandoor or clay oven and is rarely prepared at home.
 White and brown breads are also very common, but not as common as roti.

-In the Philippines, pandesal (or pan de sal, meaning bread of salt or salt bread) is a rounded bread usually eaten by Filipinos during breakfast.
+In the Philippines, pandesal (or pan de sal, meaning bread of salt or salt bread) is a round bread commonly eaten by Filipinos for breakfast.
 The Philippines also produces a cheap generic white bread called Pinoy Tasty.